kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/03-Cluster-Setup-and-Hardening/20-Labs-KubeConfig.md

 - What is the name of the client-certificate file configured for the 'aws-user'?

   <details>

   ```
   $ kubectl config view --kubeconfig my-kube-config
   ```
   </details>

-- What is the current context set to in the 'my-kube-config' file?
+- What is the current context set in the 'my-kube-config' file?

   <details>

   ```
   $ kubectl config view --kubeconfig my-kube-config
   ```
   </details>

-- Run the command kubectl config --kubeconfig=/root/my-kube-config use-context research
+- Run the command `kubectl config --kubeconfig=/root/my-kube-config use-context research`

   <details>

   ```
   $ kubectl config --kubeconfig=/root/my-kube-config use-context research
   ```